JuxGD/thecloudclientexperience/README.md

-# thecloudclientexperience
+# The Cloud Client Experience

-Issue tracker for the The Cloud Client Experience.
+This is the issue tracker GitHub page for [The Cloud Client Experience](https://modrinth.com/modpack/the-cloud-client-experience), my modpack.